urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

 Virtual threads
-  Lightweight threads managed by the JDK rather than the operating system Are ideal for I/O-bound applications with many blocking operations Many virtual threads share the same operating-system thread,
+  Lightweight threads managed by the JDK rather than the operating system Are ideal for I/O-bound applications with many blocking operations Leverage a JVM feature called fibers or, more specifically, a carrier thread based scheduler Many virtual threads share the same operating-system thread,
     called carrier thread
   Are tied to a carrier thread only during execution and are terminated after their task is completed